civican/legisinfo/44-1/bills/C-53/bill_text.md

 ## Treaties

+### Section 4.1

+  **(1)** If a treaty is entered into by a Métis government and His Majesty in right of Canada, the Minister of Crown-Indigenous Relations must cause to be tabled in each House of Parliament a copy of the treaty on any of the first 10 days on which that House is sitting after the treaty is entered into.

+  **(2)** After it is tabled, the treaty stands referred to the standing committee of each House of Parliament that normally considers matters relating to Indigenous peoples.

+  **(3)** For the purpose of subsection (2), **Indigenous peoples** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`.

 ### Section 5

-If the Governor in Council is satisfied that the requirements for the coming into force of a treaty entered into by a Métis government and His Majesty in right of Canada that are set out in the treaty have been met, the Governor in Council may, by order
+If the Governor in Council is satisfied that the requirements for the coming into force of a treaty entered into by a Métis government and His Majesty in right of Canada that are set out in the treaty have been met, the Governor in Council may, by order, **no earlier than 30 sitting days after the treaty has been tabled under section 4.1**,

 fix the day on which the treaty comes into force; and